 Dr Anne Blackwood is currently Chief Executive of Health Tech Enterprise (HTE), a leading NHS innovation and technology consultancy based in Cambridge.
 Anne has been actively involved in knowledge transfer and intellectual property management in the life sciences for over 20 years.

 Anne was formerly Chair and co-founder of Medovate, a venture backed innovation development company dedicated to the commercialisation of medical technologies created within the NHS.
 She is currently Chair of the Medtech Accelerator, a joint venture with public sector partners that awards proof of concept funding to develop medical technologies that meet a clinical need in the NHS.

-Prior to joining HEE, Anne spent 4 years with Cambridge Enterprise, the Technology Transfer arm of the University of Cambridge.
+Prior to joining HTE, Anne spent 4 years with Cambridge Enterprise, the technology transfer arm of the University of Cambridge.
 Anne holds a PhD in chemistry from Strathclyde University.

 Professor Marcus Flather – Non-Executive Director